All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Start Moving, Even If It Is Just Walking

-You do not need a gym membership to benefit from exercise on tirzepatide.
+You don't need a gym membership to benefit from exercise on tirzepatide.
 Walking 30 minutes daily provides cardiovascular benefits, supports mood, and helps with GI motility (which can reduce constipation).
 As you lose weight and gain energy, gradually add resistance training 2 to 3 times per week.
 Even bodyweight exercises like squats, push-ups, and lunges help preserve muscle mass during rapid weight loss.
 The combination of tirzepatide and consistent exercise produces significantly better outcomes than medication alone.

 What to Avoid Early On

-- Large, heavy meals (your stomach is emptying slower; large meals increase nausea risk)
+• Large, heavy meals (your stomach is emptying slower. large meals increase nausea risk)

-- Fried and greasy foods (worst GI triggers during titration)
+• Fried and greasy foods (worst GI triggers during titration)

-- Carbonated beverages (increase bloating)
+• Carbonated beverages (increase bloating)

-- Alcohol (worsens nausea, adds empty calories, and many patients report reduced tolerance)
+• Alcohol (worsens nausea, adds empty calories, and many patients report reduced tolerance)

 Preparing for Your First Injection: A Beginner's Checklist